spencertipping/ni/doc/cheatsheet.md

   * **Important Note**: `o` and `O` sorts *cannot be chained together* or combined with `g`.
 Beacuse of this, there is no guarantee that the output of `$ ni <data> gAoB` will have a lexicographically sorted first column, and there is no guarantee that `$ ni <data> oBOA` will have a numerically sorted second column (and they will, with very high probability, not be sorted).

 ##Perl for `ni`
 A few important operators for doing data manipulation in Perl.
-Many Perl functions can be written without parentheses and
+Many Perl functions can be written without parentheses or unquoted directly in to `ni` scripts.

 * `lc()`
 * `uc()`